Baijayanta2003/Drift_Scan_Simulations_For_MWA/README.md

 ## Drift Scan Simulations For MWA

-How to simulate drift scan data for the MWA Telescope.
+How to Simulate Drift scan data for the MWA Telescope.

 ## Setting Up A Virtual environment

-Activate the Virtual Environment.Go there for more https://github.com/Baijayanta2003/Python-Documentation-With-Sphinx#here-are-the-steps .
+Activate the Virtual Environment.Go there for more details : https://github.com/Baijayanta2003/Python-Documentation-With-Sphinx#here-are-the-steps .

 **Once activated Install the required packages**.